bhanusolanki45/UM-Task--2-Netflix-Data-Analysis-/README.md

 # ✅ Project Outcome
 * The project provides a solid understanding of Netflix's content distribution over time, across countries and genres.
 It also offers a base for building recommendation systems or deeper content analytics.

+# 🧠 Decisions & Recommendations

+## 🎯 1.
+Content Strategy: Focus on Popular Genres and Ratings
+Since TV-MA and TV-14 ratings dominate, Netflix should continue producing or acquiring mature content.

+Genres like Dramas, Comedies, and Action are the most frequent — focus on expanding these categories with fresh themes to retain viewer interest.

+## 🌍 2.
+Country-Specific Expansion
+The United States leads in content availability, followed by India and other countries.

+Recommendation: Expand content partnerships in emerging markets like India, South Korea, and Japan, where there's high growth potential and cultural export value.

+## 🗓️ 3.
+Optimize Release Schedule
+Peaks in content release occur in July, October, and December — possibly aligning with holidays and festive seasons.

+Recommendation: Continue aligning marketing and release plans with seasonal demand, and use data to fine-tune high-impact launch months.

+## 📉 4.
+Content Decline During Pandemic
+A noticeable drop in content release during 2020–2021, likely due to COVID-19.

+Recommendation: Re-evaluate post-pandemic content production and acquisition pipelines to recover volume and maintain user engagement.

+## 🔍 5.
+Content Discovery Optimization
+Word clouds reveal recurring themes like “love”, “life”, “family”, “murder”, and “friendship.”

+Recommendation: Use these keywords to improve metadata, SEO, and personalized recommendations for users searching within the platform.

+## 📺 6.
+Balance Between TV Shows and Movies
+Movies dominate Netflix’s library.

+## Recommendation: Consider investing more in TV shows to increase subscriber retention, as episodic content generally encourages longer engagement.